akirichev/fujifilm-recipes/README.md

 If you have previously used X RAW STUDIO, you should see a folder for every Fujifilm camera that you've used to convert images.
 Inside the folder named after your camera, there should be another one with a similar name.
 In my case it was named "X-T3_0100".

-3. Copy and Paste the contents of "recipes" folder inside the second folder and next time you launch [X RAW STUDIO](https://fujifilm-x.com/en-us/stories/fujifilm-x-raw-studio-features-users-guide/) and connect you supported camera, the list of newly added simulations will appear.
+3. Copy and Paste the contents of the folder for your camera model, and next time you launch [X RAW STUDIO](https://fujifilm-x.com/en-us/stories/fujifilm-x-raw-studio-features-users-guide/) and connect you supported camera, the list of newly added simulations will appear.

 ### Windows